 Finally, while the burlap was still warm, I flipped the bag over, carefully placed my EasyPress inside, and pressed again for 15 seconds.
-That was it– once I got this process down, I got perfectly ironed burlap bags every time!
+That was it– once I got the hang of using heat transfer vinyl on burlap, I got perfectly ironed burlap bags every time!

 - Cricut Explore Air 2

 - Burlap tote bags

 - Design and cut your iron-on wedding welcome decal in Cricut Design Space.
 Remember to click "mirror" and set the material to iron-on before cutting.
 Use the weeding tool to carefully remove all excess HTV vinyl.

 - Grab a burlap tote bag and use a lint roller to remove any extra fibers that could cause the vinyl to not properly adhere to the burlap.

 - Heat up your EasyPress 2 to 305F.
 If you don’t have an EasyPress, a regular iron should work, although you’ll need to make sure to apply even heat to each part of your decal.
 Once the iron is preheated, cover the burlap bag with a Teflon sheet and pre-heat the surface for 15 seconds.

 - Cover the decal with a Teflon sheet and iron it on for 20 seconds using firm pressure.
 Take care to not move the press, otherwise, the decal can wrinkle.
 If your decal’s larger than the iron, divide it into sections and repeat this step for each one.
 I personally had to do this (I separated the design by the Maine graphic and the text), and it worked well.